 It’s easy to say I love shooting weddings; most wedding photographers do.
 But there’s more to it than just the fun and the creative expression.
 Being a wedding photographer has been one of the greatest joys and challenges in my life for the last eight years.
 Since I was young, I’ve needed my activities to be challenging to keep me interested and enthusiastic.
 Wedding photography challenges me in basically every way imaginable.
 There is the technical component: from lighting and composition to editing and file management.
 There is the business component: from marketing and web presence to sales and accounting.
-And more recently I’ve realized there is a spirituality component, which is about understanding my own creativity, gaining trust and intimacy with my clients, and searching out my passion.
-This last part has really defined my philosophy on taking pictures of people: the most important thing in taking pictures is for my subjects to be themselves.
+And more recently, I’ve realized there is a spirituality component, which is about understanding my own creativity, gaining trust and intimacy with my clients, and searching out my passion.
+This last part has really defined my philosophy on photographing people: the most important thing about taking pictures is that my subjects are comfortable being themselves.
 Period.
 I’m grateful every day to have this opportunity.